Robert Armengol, Editor

 If Andrew were a moment in history, he’d be the first meager whiskers poking through Lincoln’s face acknowledging Grace Bedell’s eternal wisdom that everyone fancies a beard.

 Andrew Wyndham, Executive Producer

-BackStory‘s own backstory goes back to August 2005, when Andrew, VFH’s Director of Media Programs, who knew Ed Ayers and Peter Onuf, broached the idea of bringing them together to create a call-in radio program that was prospectively called “The History Guys” and then became “The History Hotline.”
-At Ed’s and Peter’s suggestion, Brian Balogh was immediately drafted for the team and, over the next three years Andrew and other staff worked with the “fab three” on an R & D phase that included numerous studio sessions and several on-air gigs, leading up to the completion of a demo program.
-Andrew raised the funds to make the program fly for real and, in early 2008, recruited the show’s producers,who have made BackStory the highly-produced, topical program that it is today.
+BackStory‘s own back story goes back to August 2005.
+As VFH’s Director of Media Programs, Andrew broached the idea of bringing Ed Ayers and Peter Onuf together to create a call-in radio program that was prospectively called “The History Guys” and then became “The History Hotline.”
+At Ed and Peter’s suggestion, Brian Balogh was immediately drafted for the team and, over the next three years Andrew and other staff worked with the “fab three” on an R&D phase that included numerous studio sessions and several on-air gigs, leading up to the completion of a demo program.
+Andrew raised the funds to make the program fly for real and, in early 2008, recruited the show’s producers, who have made BackStory the highly produced, topical program that it is today.

-Born in England of Polish-Irish parents, Andrew executive produces other VFH Radio programs, including With Good Reason.
-He organized, directed, and raised funds for the award-winning Re-Imagining Ireland conference and festival, directed a related documentary video, and edited a companion book.
-Andrew also coordinated the Southern Humanities Media Fund for much of its history and has organized or coordinated various other VFH activities and programs, including the Center for Media and Culture; a major conference on Irish Film; the VFH Fellowship Program; and a Humanities Resource Service.
+Born in England of Polish-Irish parents, Andrew executive-produces other VFH Radio programs, including With Good Reason.
+He organized, directed and raised funds for the award-winning Re-Imagining Ireland conference and festival, directed a related documentary video, and edited a companion book.
+Andrew also coordinated the Southern Humanities Media Fund for much of its history and has coordinated various other VFH activities and programs, including the Center for Media and Culture; a major conference on Irish Film; the VFH Fellowship Program; and a Humanities Resource Service.

-If Andrew were a moment in American history he’d be any of the annual naturalization ceremonies at Monticello, or February 9, 1964.
+If Andrew were a moment in American history, he’d be any of the annual naturalization ceremonies at Monticello, or Feb.
+9, 1964.